Evolution enhances mutational robustness and suppresses the emergence of a new phenotype: A new computational approach for studying evolution: Summary and discussions

 \section{Summary and discussions}

-We studied a toy model of gene regulatory networks and showed that evolution enhances mutational robustness and delays the emergence of a new phenotype.
-Both consequences are intuitively natural, and we were able to show them quantitatively by comparing the evolutionary simulation with randomly sampled GRNs as a reference set.
-The multicanonical ensemble Monte Carlo method was effective in realizing random sampling of GRNs in the whole range of fitness.

-The answer to the central question of this study, ``does the mutational robustness evolve?'', is ``yes''.
-In our model, evolution progresses in two stages; in the early stage, the measure of mutational robustness took the same values as random sampling.
-At the later stage, in contrast, mutational robustness is markedly enhanced as the fitness increases, compared to the randomly sampled set.
+In this paper, we proposed a new computational method for studying the properties of evolutionary processes.
+By generating a reference ensemble via random sampling using the multicanonical Monte Carlo method and comparing it with the outcomes of evolutionary simulations, we can quantitatively explore the commonly observed properties and particularities of evolution.
+This method is both powerful and general.
+Using this method, we investigated the evolution of a gene regulatory network model focusing on mutational robustness and bistability.

-The mechanism for the enhancement of mutational robustness is intuitively understandable.
-The mutation we considered consists of two successive procedures: First, an edge selected randomly is deleted.
+We found that mutational robustness was markedly enhanced as fitness increased, compared to that in the randomly sampled ensemble with the same fitness, even though the selection is imposed only on fitness.
+The mechanism for this enhancement can be explained by ``second-order selection''\cite{Wagner2005}.
+The mutation we considered comprises two successive procedures.
+First, a randomly selected edge is deleted.
 Next, a new edge is added between a randomly selected node pair.
-As was shown in Ref.~\cite{Nagata2020}, the edges start to be divided roughly into two types at an intermediate value of fitness: neutral ones and ones that the fitness decreases substantially when deleted.
-Here we call the latter type ``lethal'', although fitness does not necessarily drop close to zero unless fitness before the cut is large enough.
-If the deleted edge is lethal, fitness drops largely, and the possibility for fitness to recover by a randomly added new edge is very low.
-Therefore, the more lethal edges a GRN has, the harder its copy survives.
-In contrast, when a neutral edge is deleted, whether or not fitness increases is determined randomly.
-In this scenario, the mutational robustness evolves because GRNs containing many lethal edges are eliminated easily from the population.
-This mechanism is called ``the second-order selection'' according to Wagner.\cite{Wagner2005} Details of the selection process require further investigation.
+For fitness values higher than some intermediate values, the edges start to be divided roughly into two types, as observed in Ref.~\cite{Nagata2020}: almost neutral ones, and those causing substantially decreased fitness when deleted.
+Here, we name the latter type as ``essential.''
+If the deleted edge is essential the possibility of fitness to recover via the random addition of a new edge is very low.
+Therefore, the more essential edges a GRN has, the harder it is for its copy to survive.

-The new phenotype, namely the GRNs exhibiting bistability, inevitably emerge as fitness increases.
-It is an example that fitness constrains phenotypes.
-We showed that even under such a situation, evolution behaves conservatively; the appearance of bistability is delayed significantly compared to random sampling.
-In other words, evolution proceeds so as not to allow easily the change in phenotype.
-As a result, the phenotypic change occurs rapidly at the last stage of evolution.
-This phenomenon may explain the punctuated equilibrium.